 The regular faculty whose primary research area is Scientific Computing are:

 - Hans De Sterck (numerical linear algebra, multigrid, finite volume methods for hyperbolic conservation laws, large-scale applications in information technology (tensors, graphs, networks) and in space physics)

 - David Del Rey Fernández (development and analysis of mathematically rigorous methods for partial differential equations, continuous/discontinuous Galerkin methods, finite-difference methods, mesh adaptation, machine learning for high performance computing acceleration)

 - Lilia Krivodonova (discontinuous Galerkin methods, error estimation and adaptive methods, finite element methods, musical acoustics, hyperbolic conservation laws, GPU computing)

-- Sander Rhebergen (discontinuous Galerkin finite element methods, space-time finite element methods for deforming domain problems, higher-order accurate finite element methods, preconditioners, fluid dynamics, aerodynamics, magma/mantle dynamics, two-phase flows)
+- Sander Rhebergen (discontinuous Galerkin methods, space-time finite element methods, preconditioning)